 Original article: The controversial movie that gave unprecedented realism to the character of one of the best known villains in the comic world enjoyed surprising and even unprecedented success

-However, "amateur" viewers seem to have an almost positive consensus about the work - and that helps the financial data to go up and down with every updated report received from the territory for the first weekend, in which it screened in nearly 80 different markets around the globe for the first time.
+However, "amateur" viewers seem to have a near-positive consensus about the piece - and that helps the financial data go up and down with every updated report from the field for the first weekend, in which it screened in nearly 80 different markets around the globe for the first time.

-Early expectations were $ 80 million in revenue in North America for the first three days, with $ 180 in total worldwide revenue - but the audience was watching, excited, and running to tell guys what it looked like, so current data is talking about revenue Of $ 95 million in the US and Canada and international revenues of more than 230 million (!).
+Early expectations were $ 80 million in North America revenue in the first three days, with $ 180 in total worldwide revenue - but the audience was watching, enthusiastic, and running to tell guys what it looked like, so current data is talking about revenue Of $ 95 million in the US and Canada and international revenues of more than 230 million (!).
 These are numbers that many summer blockbusters failed to reach - and a smash of Venom's record for October that stood at 207 $ 1 over the first weekend.
 Its all over the world.

 With such a start, which is also a fourth place ever for an R-rated movie in Uncle Sam's country (intended for viewers ages 17 or older, or accompanied by an adult for lower ages) and almost certainly guarantees the making of Joker For an economic hit for its creators, Warner Studios' plan seems to be to create a whole series of films Theater Separate from the entire cinematic universe of DC Comics But focusing on various interesting characters from the well-known comic booklets - will have the desired continuity.

 Already watched Joker?
 Planning to watch it soon?
 Let's talk about it in the comments!